BREAKING: National daily Covid-19 case numbers confirmed

-As of midnight, Saturday June 19, the department of health are reporting 288* confirmed cases of #COVID19.
-There are now 15 people with the virus in ICU out of a total of 49 in hospital.
+As of midnight, Sunday June 20, the Department of Health are reporting 284 confirmed cases of #COVID19.

-Yesterday the figure stood at 393 with a total of of 14 people with the virus in ICU out of a total of 48 people who are in hospital with the condition.
+There are now 13 patients in ICU, of the 53 in hospital with the disease.

+Meanwhile, earlier today it was confirmed that the number of new Covid-19 cases in Limerick has dropped to its lowest level since concerns first emerged in May about levels of the disease locally.

 *Daily case numbers may change due to future data review, validation and update.